FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/evm.md

 ## SUMMARY

-EVM is a state execution machine, the input is the binary instructions compiled by solidity and the state data of the node, and the output is the change of the node state.。Ethereum achieves compatibility of multiple virtual machines through EVMC。
+EVM is a state execution machine, the input is the binary instructions compiled by solidity and the state data of the node, and the output is the change of the node state。Ethereum achieves compatibility of multiple virtual machines through EVMC。